-That means IWRM recognizes the following aspects:
+IWRM recognizes the following aspects:

 Linkages of landscape to hydrological cycle:

 The hydrological cycle is continuously affected by the modification of the landscape due to land and water use activities.
 Understanding the linkages between the landscape and the hydrological cycle is important for improved water management.
 Consideration of the hydrological cycle throughout the year is important since water stored in wetlands and aquifers (groundwater reservoirs), through recharge during the wet season, is the source of base flow in the river during the dry season.
 Modification of land cover through land use change (e.g., rural to urban, agriculture to urban, forest to agriculture, etc.), encroachment of floodplains and wetlands, and deforestation bring changes in the physical properties of the land surface.
 These land use activities modify the landscape, which brings changes in the infiltration and groundwater recharge processes as well as the surface run-off and sediment transport processes that cause increased flood flow and decreased dry season flow in the river and alteration of the river regime.

 Water resources system functions:

 The water resources system performs a wide variety of functions that deliver goods and services to the society and sustenance of ecosystems.
 Some of the functions are: